-Senior Associate Dean Denise Keyes is the founder of Georgetown University’s Division of Professional Communications and serves as the executive director of the Center.
+Denise Keyes is the founder emeritus of Georgetown University’s Center for Social Impact Communication and Division of Professional Communications.
 In this role, she developed and taught the first Cause Consulting class in 2007, which served as the catalyst for the launch of the Center the following year.
 Denise pioneered the Center’s approach to applied research by forging numerous industry partnerships and securing funding from corporations and foundations.

 Denise introduced the concept of the blur in 2011 and it became the guiding principle for the silo-busting approach adopted by the Division of Professional Communications, and ultimately the Center.
 Her vision was to integrate the work of Center across all the master’s programs in the Division.
 With the growth of the Division and the expansion of the Center’s mission, she has realized that dream and set the course for the future with a strong management team.